ericwang210000/discord-llm-bot/README.md

 - Never commit your `.env` file
 - Keep your API keys secure
-- The bot only responds to mentions or DMs
+- The bot only responds to mentions
-- User data is anonymized using UUIDs
+- User and channel idenntifiers are anonymized

-## Contributing

-Feel free to submit issues and enhancement requests!